amalfidev/amalfi/amalfi/README.md

 - **chain**: Compose multiple functions together.
 - **partial**: Partially apply a function by fixing some arguments.
 - **curry**: Transform a function into a sequence of functions each taking a single argument.
-- **then**: Continue a computation after a promise or future resolves.
 - **to_thread**: Run a function in a separate thread.
 - **to_process**: Run a function in a separate process.